apache/dubbo-website/content/en/overview/mannual/golang-sdk/tutorial/service-discovery/nacos.md

 aliases:
     - /en/docs3-v2/golang-sdk/tutorial/develop/registry/nacos-2/
     - /en/docs3-v2/golang-sdk/tutorial/develop/registry/nacos-2/
-description: 使用 Nacos 作为注册中心
+description: Using Nacos as the Registry
-title: 使用 Nacos 作为注册中心
+title: Using Nacos as the Registry
 type: docs
 weight: 10
 ---

-This example shows dubbo-go's service discovery feature with Nacos as registry.
+This example shows dubbo-go's service discovery feature with Nacos as the registry.

-## 使用方式
+## Usage

-通过以下方式指定注册中心地址：
+Specify the registry address in the following way:

 ```go
 ins, _ := dubbo.NewInstance(